jcbendernh/Databricks360/iac-adb-360/README.md

         - create a new key
 5. Create a code tunnel on your VM and connect vscode.dev to it

+## Development Workstation
+As an alternative to the Virtual Machine setup, you can run bicep command to create the Azure infrastructre.
+To do so, click here.

+As an alternative to the Virtual Machine setup, you can run bicep command to create the Azure infrastructre.
+To do so, click [here](./helpers/bicep/README.md).

 Now you're ready for the next step...
 <br/>
 <br/>